 Let’s take an analogical or comparative example.
 Does everyone who professes salvation get saved?
 Matt.
 13:1-23, the Parable of the Sower (or Soils), teaches us that an individual can have the word planted in him, but the evil one, persecution, or the worries of life rob or choke it.
 In modern terms, he heard the word, prayed the “sinner’s prayer,” something may (or may not) have happened, but then later on he walks away from it all.
 Salvation is “in” the atonement, but it is not guaranteed.
 There are too many factors for why the seed of the word did not take hold.

 Also, in the atonement we have victory over sin, which no longer dominates us (Rom.
 6).
 Yet we still sin, don’t we?
-We do.
+Yes.
 So Christ paid for our victory over sin, but the sin problem is not completely solved and won’t be solved until we shuck off this body.
 Likewise, our physical healing or our victory over sickness is paid for on the cross, but we still get sick, don’t we.
 We do.

 And so, healing is “in” the atonement, but it is not guaranteed 100% of the time.
 Our bodies simply wear out.
 We cannot figure out why some people are healed and others are not, for there are too many factors in the life of the sick person, the lives of the people praying for him, and God’s sovereign will.

 Even the “great” man of faith Kenneth Copeland had to get a pacemaker.
 His words could not create a healthy heart despite his teaching for many decades that our words create worlds.
 The Spirit rebuked him for not getting a pacemaker but intending to live by “faith” (= presumption).